• About Us

 Abou Farman

 Abou Farman was appointed faculty director of the Mellon Initiative for Inclusive Faculty Excellence at The New School in July 2023.
-In this role, he provides critical support for this university-wide initiative to increase demographic and intellectual diversity at the doctoral, postdoctoral, and professorship levels.
+In this role, he provides critical support for this university-wide initiative, designed to increase demographic and intellectual diversity at the doctoral, postdoctoral, and professorship levels.
 His work includes leading the Mellon Fellows mentorship program, running the annual Mellon Transformative Seminar at The New School, building the Mellon Community Fellows program, supporting the six annual Mellon Dissertation Fellows, and overseeing the grant budget.

 Brian Fuller - Associate Provost for Strategy and Operations